Rapper's Delight: Background

 In late 1978, Debbie Harry suggested that Chic's Nile Rodgers join her and Chris Stein at a hip-hop event, which at the time was a communal space taken over by teenagers with boombox stereos playing various pieces of music that performers would break dance to.
 Rodgers experienced this event the first time himself at a high school in the Bronx.
 On September 20 and 21, 1979, Blondie and Chic were playing concerts with the Clash in New York at the Palladium.
 When Chic started playing "Good Times", rapper Fab Five Freddy and the members of the Sugarhill Gang ("Big Bank Hank" Jackson, "Wonder Mike" Wright, and "Master Gee" O'Brien), jumped up on stage and started freestyling with the band.
 A few weeks later, Rodgers was on the dance floor of New York club Leviticus and heard the DJ play a song which opened with Bernard Edwards' bass line from Chic's "Good Times".
 Rodgers approached the DJ who said he was playing a record he had just bought that day in Harlem.
 The song turned out to be an early version of "Rapper's Delight", which also included a scratched version of the song's string section.
 Rodgers and Edwards immediately threatened legal action over copyright, which resulted in a settlement and their being credited as co-writers.
 Rodgers claims that this is the first and only time ever he resisted one of his records from being sampled.
 He admitted that he was originally upset with the song, but later declared it to be "one of his favorite songs of all time" and his favorite of all the tracks that sampled (or in this instance interpolated) Chic.
 He also stated: "As innovative and important as 'Good Times' was, 'Rapper's Delight' was just as much, if not more so."
-Rodgers would even rap sections of Rapper's Delight when playing Good Times live with Chic.
+Rodgers would sometimes rap sections of "Rapper's Delight" when playing "Good Times" live with Chic.